Web for Pentester

 • The response you get back from the server is probably not the only place in this information will be echoed back.
 If you inject a payload and you get it back correctly encoded in page A, it doesn't mean that this information will be correctly encoded in page B.

-• If you find a problem with encoding, but can't get your XSS payload to run, someone else may be able to.
+• If you find a problem with encoding, but cannot get your XSS payload to run, someone else may be able to.
 It's always important to report an encoding problem, even if some protections prevents you from getting your payload from executing.
 Security is an evolving domain, with new tricks published every week.
 Even if you cannot exploit an XSS vulnerability now, you or someone else may be able to get another payload to work later on.

 There are three types of XSS: